rl1987/trickster.dev/tricksterblog/content/post/creating-dc-proxies-on-cloud-providers.md

 Although many proxy providers offer data center (DC) proxies fairly cheaply, sometimes it is desirable to make our own.
 In this post we will discuss how to set up [Squid](http://www.squid-cache.org/) proxy server on cheap Virtual Private Servers from [Vultr](https://www.vultr.com/).
-We will be using Debian 11 Linux environment on cheap "Cloud Compute" servers.
+We will be using Debian 11 Linux environment on virtual "Cloud Compute" servers.

-Let us go through the steps to install Squid through Linux shell with commands that will be put into provisiong script.
+Let us go through the steps to install Squid through Linux shell with commands that will be put into provisioning script.

 First, we need to install the required APT packages: